Artist, educator, curator & researcher · Co-Director, Ponte d’Arte

 Image to come(Missing info)It is the ability to mutate in contaminated environments that gives life the power to survive.Celia de Villiers

 It is an ironic comment on genetic adaptation under plastic pollution.
-Marine pollution can drive genomic drift — phenotypic mutations in subcellular systems — reducing biodiversity and threatening extinction.
-Here the artist’s hand performs that mutation, interbreeding organic, industrially-processed fibres (linen, cotton, wool, silk) with artificial PET plastics.
+As Professor Thorsten Reusch, of the Institute for Evolution and Biodiversity in Münster, has shown (2013), marine pollution can drive genomic drift — phenotypic mutations in subcellular systems — reducing biodiversity and threatening the extinction of species.
+Here the artist’s hand performs that mutation, interbreeding organic but industrially-processed fibres (linen, cotton, wool, silk) with artificial PET plastics.